 Dura-Guard warrants all residential applications against defects in workmanship or material failure such as cracking, peeling or turning yellow as follows:

 For a term of a 3-year warranty using Ure-Seal H2o, Dura-Guard will repair at no charge all defects due to workmanship or materials.
-Customers are responsible for material cost on all warranty work, however, we will provide labor and waive the trip charge for any warranty issues needing to be corrected.

 RESERVICE & REPAIRS:

 Contracting Dura-Guard gives us the right to re-service, repair or refund invoice amounts of ALL CLAIMS.
-Customer service is our priority immediately following employee saftey.
+Customer service is our priority immediately following employee safety.
 We reserve the right to correct any issues our customers may encounter.

 Efflorescence is not covered by this warranty but is occasionally covered by the stone manufacturer.
 According to the “ICPI” (interlocking concrete pavement institute), "efflorescence is a natural process, in which a random white haze may appear on the surface of the brick, which is caused by lime or water-soluble calcium oxide that rises to the surface after repeated saturations due to rain or sprinklers.
 Efflorescence does not affect the integrity of the bricks and will usually resolve itself with time and exposure to the elements."